 G0.
-Please provide the URL of your institution's net price calculator: http://sfs.wustl.edu vide 2012-2013 academic year costs stution. of attendance for the following g categories that are applicab le to your Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time as an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attend available: Undergraduate full-time tuition, re List the typical tuition, required fees, academic year (30 semester hours or hour cost by number of credits).
-A fu June; usually equated to two semester Room and board is defined as double include only charges that all full-time activity fees.)
-Do not include optiona and room and board for a full-tire.
-45 quarter hours for institutions and academic year refers to the perrors, two trimesters, three quarters, occupancy and 19 meals per we students must pay that are not in that derive annual tuition by minod of time generally extending, or the period covered by a fouck or the maximum meal plan.
-Included in tuition (e.g., registra ultiplying credit g from September to r-one-four plan.
-Required fees FIRST-YEAR UNDERGRADUATES PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION \$42,500 \$42,500 Tuition: In-district: In-state (out-of-district): Out-of-state: NONRESIDENT ALIEN: Tuition: REQUIRED FEES: \$1,205 \$1,205 ROOM AND BOARD: (on-campus) ROOM ONLY: \$13,580 \$13,580 (on-campus) BOARD ONLY: \$9,162 \$9,162 (on-campus meal plan) \$4,418 \$4,418 Comprehensive tuition and room at fees): \ 1 not provide separate tuition and d room and board Other: G2.
-Number of credits per term a stude ent can take for the stated full- time tuition 12 minim um 21 maximum G3.
+Please provide the URL of your institution's net price calculator: http://sfs.wustl.edu

+Provide instituti 2014-2015 academic year costs on. of attendance for the followin g categories that are applicable e to your

+an a eck here if your institution's 2014-2 approximate date (i.e., month/day) ilable:

+List acad hou Jund Roc incl dergraduate full-time tuition, recapitate the typical tuition, required fees, and demic year (30 semester hours or a recost by number of credits).
+A fuller, usually equated to two semester or and board is defined as double ude only charges that all full-time vity fees.)
+Do not include optional and room and board for a full-ti 45 quarter hours for institutions 1 academic year refers to the pe s, two trimesters, three quarters occupancy and 19 meals per we students must pay that are not i that derive annual tuition by muriod of time generally extending, or the period covered by a four eek or the maximum meal plan.
+Included in tuition (e.g., registrat ltiplying credit from September to -one-four plan.
+Required fees

+FIRST-YEAR UNDERGRADUATES

+PRIVATE INSTITUTION

+Tuition: \$45,700 \$45,700

+PUBLIC INSTITUTION Tuition: In-district:

+- In-state (out-of-district):

+Out-of-state: NONRESIDENT ALIEN: Tuition:

+REQUIRED FEES: \$767 \$767

+ROOM AND BOARD:

+(on-campus) \$14,377 \$14,377

+ROOM ONLY:

+- (on-campus) \$9,711 \$9,711 -

+BOARD ONLY: (on-campus meal plan) \$4,666 \$4,666

+Comprehensive tuition and room arees): nd board fee (if your college car nnot provide separate tuition and room and board

+C Other:

+G2.
+Nui mber of credits per term a stude nt can take for the stated full- time tuition 12 minimu ım 21 maximum

+G3.
 Do tuition and fees vary by year of study (e.g., sophomore, junior , senior)?
+X No

-X No G4.
-Do tuition and fees vary by underg raduate instructional program ?
-Yes X No
+G4.
+Do tuition and fees vary by undergi raduate instructional program Yes X No